zanarmstrong/pixyll/about.md

 I analyze and visualize data.
 More generally, I am curious about how things work, exploring information, ideas, and places, and sharing the experience of discovery with others.

 I studied math at Williams College, taught high school juniors at Chewonki Semester School in Maine, raced through the forests of Sweden, analyzed data and forecasted revenue at Google, and developed a new charting style to visualize Simpson's paradox.
-I am currently doing freelance work in analysis and visualization, and am always on the lookout for great people to work with and important/interesting data to analyze and visualize.
+I am currently studying and doing freelance work in analysis and visualization, and am always on the lookout for great people to work with and important/interesting data to analyze and visualize.

 ## Data Viz Research